Smarter Home Guide is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more here.

 - Amazon Story Time – “Alexa, tell me a bedtime story.”
 Ideally, you’d spend as much time as your child would like telling bedtime stories.
 Unfortunately, as adults, we often have to fill a lot of roles at the same time.
 For those times, your kids will enjoy the novelty of having Alexa read them a bedtime story.

-- Science Buddy – This is a fun way to get those video game polluted brains flowing in the right direction.
-Science Buddy quizzes kids on topics like biology, physics, energy and Earth science.
-Each quiz round will include 10 multiple-choice questions.
+- Kids Science Trivia – This is a fun way to get those video game-polluted brains flowing in the right direction.
+Kids Science Trivia includes topics like biology, physics, energy and Earth science.

 - Spelling Bee – How about a fantastic outlet for sibling rivalry?
 Say, “Alexa play the Spelling Bee.”
 You’ll be given 3 different skill level options: Easy, Medium and Hard.
 I’m embarrassed to say that after playing the Hard level, it seems that spell check will continue to serve me well.